i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/01-LED-Blink/README.md

 * Set pin for digital I/O purpose at register ANSELB - Page 121
   - RB6 and RB7 does not connected to analog input peripheral - Page 10 and 11
 * Set pin desired output by writing to register LATB - Page 120
-* Output pin can be defined as another name desired.
+* Output pins can be defined as another name desired.
 <br/>

 ```